 New information does not equate to contrast.
-So, it's not that the sentence below equates to either the bird is blue or the bird is blue.
+It's not that Ex.
+4. equates to the bird is blue or the bird is blue.
 Providing details is something we do all the time in a conversation, but it's not the case that we make each detail a topic of discussion.
-If we do, we return later and address them as topics of a new paragraph or statement (if you're talking). が does have an emphatic usage, but the contexts are not the same.
-We will see this soon.
+If we were to do that, then we would address each detail as the topics of separate statements. が does have an emphatic usage, but in order to know how the particle is really working, context is needed.
+Context is also, unfortunately, needed to truly distinguish it from the particle は discussed below.

 Sense of Discovery